 Building your future home with Habitat

 At Habitat for Humanity of East and Central Pasco County, we believe in a partnership—not a giveaway.
 Through our sweat equity program, future homeowners actively participate in building their homes and the homes of others.
-Whether you live in Zephyrhills, Dade City, Wesley Chapel, Land O’ Lakes, or any of our surrounding service communities, your volunteer hours will help lay the foundation for a stronger future—for you and your neighbors.
+Your volunteer hours will help lay the foundation for a stronger future—for you and your neighbors.

 What is sweat equity?